A to B

 Butler and Wilson 40 Years published July 2009 by Simon Wilson and Madeline Marsh.
 A special edition with a jewel-encrusted cover is also available.
 Produced to celebrate 40 years in business; each book donates a percentage to Breast Cancer Care.
 Why because their shop in Fulham road was next to one of the largest cancer units.
 Women who had been diagnosed or attending for treatment would drop into the shop and buy a piece of jewellery to cheer themselves up.

 You may also be lucky to source one of their catalogue produced over the years on the Internet, but they now command high prices.

 Butler and Wilson are marked B & W.

 Simon Wilson is a workaholic, enjoying a simple life in London.
 He still loves antique markets and has never attended a jewellery course in his life.

-Butler & Wilson is very collectable and now commands high prices for many ranges.
+Butler and Wilson is very collectable and now commands high prices for many ranges.